- Seaton Supply List SY 22-23

 Street parking

-Parents may park in front (Q Street) or along the side streets (9th, 10th, and P streets) of the school.
+Parents may park in forward-facing (Q Street) or along the side streets (9th, 10th, and P streets) of the school.
 The parking lot in the back is reserved for employee parking.

 Biking